Bed & Breakfast

 Winter of 2009 was bliss; we moved into a nearly completed renovation of the longere.
 Life was luxury again, however, work was far from complete.
 Now was the turn of the chateau !
 Most of the renovations to the château were completed and open to chambre d’hôte clients in 2016, although I doubt that there will ever be a time when there is no building or decorating work to do.

 There were four of us who set off on this journey, unfortunately we are now only three, after Colin died in 2018.
 However, we were lucky to have had his enormous input and guidance in our lives, as well as his building skills and experience in the renovation works carried out both here and in Scotland.
 Amy returned home to help manage and run the business in 2018.
 The château is now profiting from her culinary skills taught in France and developed on her work experience around the world.
-Tom, having experienced and learnt several building skills from his Dad, is completing his architectural studies at Rennes.
+Tom, having experienced and learnt several building skills from his Dad is now practising interior architecture in Rennes.
 Colin and Liz both shared a love of the countryside and old buildings, The combination of Liz’s agricultural background and training and Colin’s knowledge and experience in the building trade were ideally matched when they diversified into their new business venture within the tourist industry.
 Now, with over 25 years experience in the holiday sector, our mission has always been to create a comfortable home from home in a period property.

 L'histoire du château

 When staying in an old building full of period features you can not help but imagine who lived here before, what did they do, how did they live ?